ni/measurement-plugin-labview/Source/Generator/README.md

 ### Stop the Measurement Service

-The measurement service will be stopped automatically when the client frameworks calls the `ServiceManagementService\Stop Service` method on the measurement service.
-To stop the service manually, click on the `STOP` button on the front panel.
+To stop the service manually, click on the `STOP` button on th `Run Service.vi` front panel.

 ### Make changes to the Measurement